lotshot/lotshot-ton-contracts/README.md

 4. From the same script run `setLotteryAddress()` so the lottery contract can mint NFTs.

 The `deployJet.ts` script also exposes `withdraw()`, `withdrawUSDT()` and `finishRound(winner)` for administrative actions.

+## NFT Collection
+The lottery issues unique NFTs for every prize tier.
+Metadata for each token can be found in the `lottery_metadata` directory and is pinned to IPFS.
+The collection is deployed once and the lottery contract mints the appropriate token when a player wins.

 ## Participation
 Send a jetton `transfer` to the lottery wallet with the amount equal to `TICKET_PRICE`.
 If you have a referrer, include the 267‑bit address inside the payload.
 Any overpayment is returned and the referral share is sent to the referrer.